I’m sure we have all fallen victim to the dreaded having braids too tight syndrome.

 If taking the braids out is not an option that you want to entertain then perhaps loosening the braids would be better for you.

 Having your braids loosened might be a more practical step for you.

-If you don’t know how to loosen the braids yourself then it might be an idea to go back to the place that you got the braids installed and ask them to loosen the ones at the front as that is where most of the strain will be put.
+If you don’t know how to loosen the braids yourself then it might be an idea to go back to the place that you got the braids installed and ask them to loosen the ones at the front as that is where most of the strain and tension will be put.

 Most hairdressers will be happy to loosen them for you for free especially if you just got them installed a couple of days ago.